-The reading discussions are designed to help you think about the course topics, use technical terms from the readings, see connections between the course content and other aspects of your life experience and apply what you have learned.
+The reading discussions are designed to help you think about the course topics, use technical terms from the readings, see connections between the course content and other aspects of your life experience, apply what you have learned and learn from each other by sharing your ideas.

-You will contribute to four discussions.
-In each discussion, you will be required to post an initial response to the topic and then reply to other students.
-Postings will be due 2 days before the due date to give everyone a chance to reply to postings.

-You will be graded on the quality of your posting, including evidence of critical thinking, and your engagement in the discussion.
+You will contribute to three discussions.
+In each discussion, you will be required to post an initial posting about the topic and then reply to other students.
+Postings will be due on Sundays, with replies due on Mondays.
+The two due dates are to ensure that you have time to read postings from other students before you have to post replies.
+You will be graded on the quality of your posting and replies, including evidence of critical thinking, and your engagement in the discussion.
 Guidelines about my expectations will be provided in the discussion prompt.
 Each discussion will contain specific questions for you to answer.
 Organize your posting into sections according to the questions posted in the discussion prompt.
 Include a word count at the end of your posting.
-Where possible or relevant, refer to the readings and use technical terminology from the course content.
+Where possible or relevant, refer to the readings and use technical terminology (in bold) from the course content.